fubicales2016/fogbowcloud.org/content/pages/install-rendezvous.md

 # Example:
 xmpp_port=5347

+# Maximum Interval of time that the Rendezvous Component will keep a cloud in its roster without a sign of activeness.
 # Example:
-# Maximum Interval of time that the Rendezvous Component will keep a Cloud in its roster without a sign of activeness.
 site_expiration=10000
 ```
 ## Run